 Kirkcudbright round trip via Threave Castle: 21 miles

-The ride takes you to Threave Castle first along the coast following an off road track before you turn onto what becomes an old military road.
+The ride takes you to Threave Castle first along the coast following an off-road track before you turn onto what becomes an old military road.
 This was the route that drovers used to move cattle and horses from Ireland.
-The wonderfully named Archibald The Grim built the castle in the 1370’s and it is one of Scotland’s most atmospheric castles.
+The wonderfully named Archibald The Grim built the castle in the 1370s and it is one of Scotland’s most atmospheric castles.
 You can visit Threave gardens for coffee and cake and a walk around the beautiful old gardens next.
 The way back to Kirkcudbright takes you along what locals call ‘ the high road ‘.
-Once an important trading road it is overlooked by the remains of hill forts and settlements.
-The road is high enough to give fantastic views back across southern mountains of southern Scotland.
-You can detour and take a walk to the site of ancient rock art, cop and ring marks that may be as much as 6,000 years old.
+Once an important trading road, it is overlooked by the remains of hill forts and settlements.
+The road is high enough to give fantastic views back across the southern mountains of southern Scotland.
+You can detour and take a walk to the site of ancient rock art, cop, and ring marks that may be as much as 6,000 years old.

 You ride along the coast further before heading inland.
-There is a standing stone and an opportunity to ride off road into the hills for spectacular and remote views, time for a picnic by the loch even.
+There is a standing stone and and there will be an opportunity to ride off-road into the hills for spectacular and remote views, time for a picnic by the loch even.